mvolkmann/blog/src/lit.md

   To get the nodes assigned to the default slot, omit the argument to `@queryAssignedNodes`.

+## Tagged Template Literals

+Lit implements the `html` and `css` tagged template literals.

+TODO: Describe what these provide beyond string concatenation.

 ## Slots

 Web components can have one default slot and any number of named slots.